Sonia Jackson (academic)

 Sonia Jackson, OBE (born 1934) is a British academic and Emeritus Professor at the Institute of Education, University College London.
-As of 2021, Jackson is semi-retired but still in active collaboration with colleagues at Thomas Coram Research Unit and internationally.
-Her main areas of research are: Education of children in care, foster care, social exclusion, Early Childhood Education and Care (ECEC), international comparisons of children's services.
+As of 2021, Jackson is semi-retired but still in active collaboration with colleagues at the Thomas Coram Research Unit and internationally.
+Her main areas of research are the education of children in care, foster care, social exclusion, Early Childhood Education and Care (ECEC), and international comparisons of children's services.

 Early life and education

 Jackson is the elder daughter of Maurice Edelman and Matilda Edelman, née Yager.
 Jackson was evacuated to Buckinghamshire in 1940 and grew up in Chesham Bois.
 She was educated at Springfield Grange and Belle Vue Prep before attending Berkhamsted School for Girls (present day Berkhamsted School) as a day girl.
 Jackson went on to read history at Newnham College, Cambridge, graduating with 2.1 Hons in 1956, which she followed with a Postgraduate Certificate in Social Studies (with Distinction) at Somerville College, Oxford.
 She later took a second degree in Natural Sciences (Psychology) at the University of Cambridge and qualified as a social worker with a Diploma from the London School of Economics (CQSW).